Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

 The use of space in each file space is limited by block and file quota.
 Block quota limit the capacity you can use, while file quota limit the number of so-called inodes you can use.
 Each file, each subdirectory and each link use an inode.
-As we shall see later in this course or as you may have seen in other HPC courses already, parallel file systems are not built to deal with hundreds of thousands of small files and are very inefficient at that.
+As we shall see later in this course (in the [section on Lustre](10-Lustre.md)) or as you may have seen in other HPC courses already, parallel file systems are not built to deal with hundreds of thousands of small files and are very inefficient at that.
 Therefore block quota on LUMI tend to be rather flexible (except for the home directory) but file quota are rather strict and will not easily get extended.